Raghuram1784/To-Do-List/README.md

 - If you try to add a task without entering anything, a message "🚨 Task cannot be empty ✎" will be displayed.
 ### Managing Tasks
 - Click on a task to mark it as completed.
 Click again to undo.
-- Click the trash can icon next to a task to delete it from the list.
+- Click the trash can icon next to a task to delete it from the list or click on delete selected button.
 - Use the "Delete All" button to remove all tasks from the list.